-A student may withdraw from any course without the academic penalty of a "WF" grade by the withdrawal_deadline as listed in the Manatee Community College Academic Calendar for courses taken at a MCC campus.
+A student may withdraw from any course without the academic penalty of a "WF" grade by the withdrawal_deadline as listed in the State College of Florida, Manatee-Sarasota Academic Calendar for courses taken at a SCF campus.
 For courses onsite at the high school a student must speak to a high school guidance counselor for withdrawal deadline.
 A student in a short-term course may withdraw without the academic penalty of a "WF" grade anytime before the withdrawal deadline specific for the course.
 When a "WF" is entered, it is recorded in the student's permanent record and calculated as an "F" in the grade point average [GPA].
-MCC encourages students to discuss withdrawal with the instructor or MCC Enrollment Advisor prior to withdrawing.
+SCF encourages students to discuss withdrawal with the instructor or SCF Advisor prior to withdrawing.

 Withdrawals occurring after the established deadline will be granted only if a student demonstrates major verifiable extenuating circumstances clearly beyond the student's control.
-All such requests must be made directly to the Deans of Instruction, who have the final approval/disapproval authority.
+All such requests must be made directly to the Campus Provost, who have the final approval/disapproval authority.
 In such approved cases, the "WF" would be changed to a "W" grade, with no GPA consequences.

-It is the responsibility of the student to initiate the withdrawal procedure, complete the form and survey, and return it to the Enrollment Services Office.
-A Petition for Withdrawal Form is available in the Enrollment Services Office.
+It is the responsibility of the student to initiate the withdrawal procedure, complete the form and survey, and return it to the Advising Center.
+A Petition for Withdrawal Form is available in the Advising Center.
 Failure to follow this procedure could result in a grade of "WF" being recorded for the student and "F" calculated in the grade point average [GPA].
 This policy applies to all part- and full-time degree credit and college preparatory credit students.

-Students are required to notify the high school guidance counselor of any course withdrawal and provide a copy of the MCC-Sarasota County School Board withdrawal form.
+Students are required to notify the high school guidance counselor of any course withdrawal and provide a copy of the SCF-Sarasota County School Board withdrawal form.